 6. You are hard on yourself

-7. You have supreme levels of anxiety
+7. You have high levels of anxiety

 8. You feel isolated and empty

-9. You are frustrated
+9. You are frustrated.

 No matter how good your life is, you can always pinpoint something that is wrong, and you are dissatisfied.
 You feel like your efforts go unappreciated all the time.

-10. You feel anguish
+10. You feel anguish.

-A feeling of hopelessness and anguish exists in your everyday life despite no dire circumstances.
-You have negative thoughts and look at life from a pessimistic perspective.
+A feeling of hopelessness and anguish exists in your everyday life, despite no dire circumstances.
+You have negative thoughts, and look at life from a pessimistic perspective.

 Common Characteristics of Dysfunctional Families

-1. Lack of communication
+1. Lack of Communication

 2. Lacking Empathy